 In addition to classroom studies, significant opportunities exist for students to become involved in “hands-on” environmental activities through internships, student-faculty research projects, service-learning projects, field trips and on-campus student organizations.
 Students are also encouraged to broaden their educational experiences by taking advantage of numerous study-abroad opportunities.

-Descriptions of the curricula and courses for the different degree options can be found in the undergraduate bulletin.
-Additional information about this program can be provided by contacting the Program Director, Dr. Craig Hood at email@example.com or Administrative Assistant, Kimberly Kahn at firstname.lastname@example.org.
+Descriptions of the curricula and courses for the different degree options can be found on our resources page.
+Additional information about this program can be provided by contacting the Program Director, Dr. Craig Hood at email@example.com or Office Manager, Kimberly Kahn at firstname.lastname@example.org.